jwbuurlage/Bulk/docs/pages/environment_world.md

 Each processor can communicate to other processors using the *world* object of type [bulk::world](api/world.html).
-The world object contains some information on the specifics of SPMD section, such as the number of processors executing the section, and its identifier (as we have seen, these are also provided as arguments for programmer convenience).
+The world object contains some information on the specifics of the SPMD section, such as the number of processors executing the section, and its identifier (as we have seen, these are also provided as arguments for programmer convenience).
 We can also obtain indices of the neighbouring processors: